When It's Dark Out

 When It's Dark Out is the fourth studio album by American rapper G-Eazy.
 It was released on December 4, 2015, by RCA Records.
-The album features guest appearances from Big Sean, Chris Brown, Tory Lanez, Too $hort, Yo Gotti, Lil Wayne, Kehlani, Rick Ross, E-40 and Keyshia Cole.
+The album features guest appearances from Big Sean, Chris Brown, Tory Lanez, Too $hort, Yo Gotti, Lil Wayne, Kehlani, Bebe Rexha, Rick Ross, E-40 and Keyshia Cole.
 The production was provided by OZ, DJ Spinz, Boi-1da and Southside.

 The album was supported by four singles: "Me, Myself & I", "Order More", "Drifting" and "Some Kind of Drug".

 When It's Dark Out debuted at number five on the US Billboard 200.
 It also debuted at number one on the US Top R&B/Hip-Hop Albums.
 The album sold 135,000 copies in the first week in the United States.

 Recording and production

 Recording sessions took place during 2014 to 2015, including executive production work by G-Eazy himself, along with his frequent collaborator Christoph Andersson and record producer Southside.
 The additional production from the album was provided by OZ and Michael Keenan, among others.
 G-Eazy spoke about expressing his feelings towards his fans about the sounds and how excited he was with the album.
 When It’s Dark Out was constructed to sound like it could accompany a horror movie as its soundtrack.
 During recording and production, G-Eazy stated he was influenced by both Wes Craven and Tim Burton, which is why it features many piano loops and “foggy synths” throughout the entire album.